New Mexico’s peaceful and diverse landscapes are steeped in heritage thousands of years in the making

 Since 2004, the Trust has been purchasing properties from willing sellers and then transferring them over to public ownership to be incorporated into the surrounding wilderness.
 So far, we have protected nearly 5,000 acres, successfully removing private use threats in the Gila, Columbine Hondo, Organ Mountains and Sabinoso Wilderness Areas and the El Malpais National Conservation Area (NCA).

 By systematically acquiring these properties, the Trust is stitching together the fabric of the wilderness one project at a time, until it’s completely free from the threat of private development.

 We need your help

-The Trust is currently working to acquire properties in the Organ Mountains-Desert Peak National Monument and the El Malpais National Monument.
+The Trust is currently working to acquire properties in El Malpais National Monument.